Yayue

-The court yayue has largely disappeared from China, although there are modern attempts at its reconstruction.
-In Taiwan yayue is performed as part of a Confucian ceremony, and in China in a revived form as entertainment for tourists.
+Although the court yayue declined after the end of the Qing dynasty and largely disappeared from public eye in China, modern attempts at its reconstruction and revivals had begun during the end of the 20th century.
+In Taiwan yayue is still performed as part of a Confucian ceremony, and in China a revived form are performed at cultural events and also serves as entertainment for tourists.
 Other forms of yayue are still found in parts of East Asia, notably the gagaku in Japan, aak in Korea, and nhã nhạc in Vietnam.
 Although the same word is used in these countries (but pronounced differently), the music does not necessarily correspond to Chinese yayue.
-The Korean aak, however, preserved elements of Song dynasty yayue long lost in China.
+The Korean aak, however, preserved elements of older forms of Chinese yayue.